mphein/ProdActivity/README.md

 - `source/views/SummaryView.mc` - Summary screen view.
 - `source/views/TimerView.mc` - Timer countdown and phase view.

+## Reflection
+This project helped me strengthen my object-oriented programming skills by working extensively with Views and Delegates in the Garmin Connect IQ framework.
+I gained hands-on experience with Toybox.WatchUi and Toybox.Graphics, learning how to structure watch applications, design user interfaces, manage layouts, and write clean, reusable functions.

+Along the way, I improved my debugging skills and developed a better understanding of UI constraints on wearable devices, especially regarding screen size and input methods.
+Overall, it was a valuable deep dive into wearable app development and system design.

-## Future Additions
+## Next Steps
-I would like to add/change:
-  - Touch Controls
-  - Refine Styling
-  - Change hardcoded positioning of UI Elements
-    - May not work on other watches
+Planned enhancements for the app include:
+- Implementing touch controls to support touchscreen devices alongside button input.
+- Refining visual styling for a cleaner, more consistent user interface.
+- Replacing hardcoded UI element positioning with relative layouts to ensure compatibility across various Garmin devices.
-  - Track Avg HeartRate during Focus, Active, Rest
+- Adding average heart rate tracking during Focus, Active, and Rest phases to provide users with meaningful health insights.
-    - Can make sure you are getting higher Active HR than Focus HR.
-  - Add vibration notifications to support users with hearing impairments or those who prefer silent alerts
+- Introducing vibration notifications to accommodate users with hearing impairments or those who prefer silent alerts.
+- These improvements aim to increase usability, accessibility, and device compatibility, making the app more versatile and user-friendly.